florisbechger/nixos/README.md

 # Some examples to get you started with NixOS

+1) Download the Graphical ISO image from https://nixos.org/download and install this in a virtual machine or on hardware.

-Create a working laptop/server with these example configuration.nix and modules.
+2) Create a working laptop/server with these example configuration.nix and modules:

+- Copy configuration.nix to your local /etc/nixos directory

+3) Create

+- Create a directory "modules" in this directory
+/i sudo mkdir /etc/nixos/modules i/
-Copy files to your /etc/nixos directory and issue this command:
+- Copy all /module files to your local /etc/nixos/modules directory
+- Create a directory "modules" in this directory
+/i sudo mkdir /etc/nixos/modules i/

+4) Issue this command:

-sudo nixos-rebuild switch
+/i sudo nixos-rebuild switch i/

+5) Notice

-Allways choose a 'boot' and 'laptop/vm1' file in your config & Simply comment out what you want to install in configuration.nix
+- Allways choose a 'boot' and 'laptop/vm1' file in your config & simply comment out what you want to install in configuration.nix

-(Adjust your hardware-configuration if needed, otherwise do not overwrite it if it is allready configured in /etc/nixos/)
+- Adjust your hardware-configuration.nix in /etc/nixos only if needed, otherwise do not overwrite it if it is allready configured!